aidan-rypens/ABN.FE-assignment/README.md

 - **Client-side Hydration**: Client behavior
 - **API Routes**: Built-in server endpoints using Nuxt's `server/api/` directory structure

+Nuxt was chosen over a standard Vue SPA primarily because of its built-in support for Server-Side Rendering (SSR).

+This allows API connections to be handled securely and efficiently on the server, rather than exposing them directly to the client.
+While the TV Maze API used in this project did not require secrets, the same approach ensures a scalable architecture.

+Apart from that Nuxts SSR layer also provides performance and SEO advantages, making it a more future-proof choice for production-grade applications.
+But again, not relevant here (SEO).

 ### Tech Stack

 **Frontend:**